NewsGuyTor/eth2-ubuntu/Prysm-Pyrmont.md

 sudo -u validator /home/validator/bin/prysm.sh validator accounts import --keys-dir=$HOME/eth2deposit-cli/validator_keys
 ```

 Follow the prompts.
 The default wallet directory should be `/home/validator/.eth2validators/prysm-wallet-v2`.
-Use the same password used when you were prompted for a password while running `./deposit new-mnemonic --num_validators NUMBER_OF_VALIDATORS --chain medalla`.
+Use the same password used when you were prompted for a password while running `./deposit new-mnemonic --num_validators NUMBER_OF_VALIDATORS --chain pyrmont`.

 Create a password file and make it readbable only to the validator account.